autom8ter/engine/config/README.md

 func WithGoPlugins(svrs ...driver.Plugin) Option
 ```
 WithGoPlugins returns an Option that adds hard-coded Plugins(golang) to the
 engine runtime as opposed to go/plugins.
+See driver.Plugin for the interface
+definition.

 #### func  WithNetwork